Only Amazon Prime members can score these 10 secret sales — starting at $12

 Scroll and shop Amazon's secret, Prime-only sales below:

 Been considering a robot vacuum for a while?
 Now's the time to act.
-Prime members can score the top-rated OKP Robot Vacuum Cleaner for just $140, while non-Prime members have to pay $25 more.
-This vacuum offers up to 2,000Pa of suction to pick up dust, pet hair, dirt and crumbs that are lurking on your floors.
-It also features four modes, including auto clean, spot clean, edge clean and programmed clean.
-A powerful 3600mAh battery and sizable dust box lets this vac run for up to 150 minutes.
+Prime members can score the top-rated Robit R3000 vacuum cleaner for just $110, while non-Prime members have to pay $70 more.
+This vacuum offers up to 2,500Pa of suction to pick up dust, pet hair, dirt and crumbs that are lurking on your floors.
+It also features six modes, including auto clean, spot clean, edge clean, max clean, single room and schedule clean.
+A powerful battery lets this vac run for up to 120 minutes.

-"So powerful, cleans extremely well on carpets as well as hard floors," a happy customer said.
-"The suction power is great, and it’s very easy to clean.
-So convenient, especially if you’re working and do not have time to clean. ...
-Like having your own personal cleaner at home!"
+"Best robot vacuum I have ever used," a happy customer said.
+"The suction is incredible. ...
+It is extremely thin and able to get under all of my furniture.
+I have a 1200 sqft home and the battery is able to last long enough to clean my entire home on max power and still battery juice left.
+The dustbin is very large as well."

 Bampure 100 Percent Organic Bamboo Cooling Sheets